 The steps to creating a black ink

 When creating black ink, most ink chemists begin by asking the right questions.
-The ink manufacturer will want to know exactly on what substrate the ink will be printed, in what environment the final printed piece will exist, and the expected production cycle.
+The ink manufacturer will want to know precisely what substrate the ink will be printed on, the environment of the final printed piece, and the expected production cycle.